Petronell-Carnuntum: Culture

-The World Theatre Festival Carnumtum (Art Carnuntum Welttheater Festival) is held each year in the ancient amphitheatre.
-It is organised by Art Carnuntum, a cultural organisation that aims support the cultural and philosophical heritage of Europe and promotes classical drama in both traditional and contemporary styles.
+The World Theatre Festival Art Carnumtum (Art Carnuntum Welttheater Festival) is held each year in the ancient amphitheatre.
+Art Carnuntum is a cultural organisation that aims support the cultural and philosophical heritage of Europe and promotes classical drama in both traditional and contemporary styles.
 The festival was founded around 1988 by Piero Bordin, who died suddenly in March 2021.
-His daughter Constantin Bordin is artistic director.
+His daughter Constantina Bordin is artistic director.
 Collaborators from Greece include Irini Pappas, Michalis Kakogianis, and Theodoros Terzopoulus, and the popular festival has become known as an international centre for ancient drama as well as European classical and modern music.

 The festival was held in August in 2021.

+Politics

+The local council has 19 members.